dbojan/cloud-comparison/README.md

 <td>?</td>
 <td>?</td>
 <td>webdav NOT supported</td>
-<td>"The limit is based on the amount of data downloaded from your IP address over the past six hours.".
+<td>"The limit is based on the amount of data downloaded from your IP address over the past six hours."
 "MEGA CMD" tool supports command line backup.
 There is also a gui app.</td>
 </tr>

 </tbody></table>